Netflix/OpenVPCal/README.md

 ##### AUTO WHITE BALANCE CALIBRATION: A shortcut to remove the lens effect

 In this use case, we ask to perform an auto white-balance in the camera on the first patch of the calibration sequence, prior to shoot the plate (or to the plate, if the camera does not allow to auto-white balance, using the AUTO-WB option in the PLATE SETTINGS widget, when loading the calibration plate).
 The calibration will not change the white point of the wall.
-It will only adjust the color mapping, the EOTF balancing (if enabled) and the out of gamut colors (if enabled).
-This calibration is less subject to potential color shifts created by the lenses used to shoot, but it will not address the camera’s metameric failure of the white point, forcing the cinematographer to shoot at a specific white point setting (suggested by the auto-white balance in camera) or always to adjust the in-camera white point to obtain the intended result.
+It will only adjust the colour mapping, the EOTF balancing (if enabled) and the out-of-gamut colours (if enabled).
+This calibration is less subject to potential colour shifts created by the lenses used to shoot, but it will not address the camera’s metameric failure of the white point, forcing the cinematographer to shoot at a specific white point setting (suggested by the auto-white balance in camera) or always to adjust the in-camera white point to obtain the intended result.

 <table>